larseggert/i-d-toolchain/README.md

 # i-d-toolchain

-This repo provides a `docker` image with all the tools installed that [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) might need.
+This repository provides a docker image with all the tools installed that [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) might need.

-This makes it possible to generate the XML and other desried formats for Internet-Drafts without installing any local tools, except of course `docker`.
+This makes it possible to generate the XML and other desired formats for Internet-Drafts without installing any local tools, except of course docker.

 This is free and unencumbered software released into the public domain.